 The best possible GPA in the U.S. is a 4.0.
 The worst passing grade in Germany is a 4.0.
 You can see why accurately converting your grade when applying to schools in a different country is important.

 Unfortunately, converting grades between different countries is confusing.
-I first encountered this confusion when I was applying to Master’s programs in Germany, and I wanted to make sure my American GPA was high enough for the programs I was applying to.
+I first encountered this confusion when I was applying to Master’s programs in Germany, and I wanted to make sure my American GPA was high enough for the programs to which I was applying.

 Note: German grades are on a scale of 1.0 (best possible grade) to 4.0 (lowest passing grade).
 5.0 is a failing grade.
 Most Master’s programs in Germany require a GPA of 2.5, although this varies by program.

-In general, the Modified Bavarian Formula is the way to go when converting foreign grades from any country into the German system.
+In general, the Modified Bavarian Formula is the standard method for converting foreign grades from any country into the German system.
 Here is what this formula looks like: